 Ambassador Vu Ho: From June 30 to July 3, 2024, Prime Minister Pham Minh Chinh and his wife, along with a high-ranking Vietnamese delegation, will pay an official visit to South Korea.
 Visits by high-ranking leaders of one country to another often carry many messages, contain many meanings, and are also the beginning of many new processes.
 Prime Minister Pham Minh Chinh's visit to South Korea from June 30 to July 3, 2024 is also very special.

 This is the first high-level visit after the two countries agreed to upgrade their relationship to a Comprehensive Strategic Partnership in December 2022.
-Therefore, this event has many important meanings, opening a new page for the Vietnam-Korea relationship that has been in place for more than 30 years and is on the rise.
+Therefore, this event has many important meanings, opening a new page for the Vietnam-Korea relationship, which has been in operation for more than 30 years and is on the rise.

 It can be seen that the results of the visit are a driving force for the bilateral relationship, creating a premise for new, higher, deeper and broader developments in the following years.

-In addition, the success of this official visit also sends a message to the regional and international community about the determination of the two countries to strengthen exchanges, promote cooperation, and enhance connectivity between Northeast Asia and Southeast Asia for peace, prosperity and sustainable development of the entire Asia-Pacific region.
+In addition, the success of this official visit also sends a message to the regional and international community about the two countries' determination to increase exchanges, promote cooperation, and enhance connectivity between Northeast Asia and Southeast Asia for peace, prosperity, and sustainable development of the entire Asia-Pacific region.

-- Could the Ambassador tell us the main points of the agenda of Prime Minister Pham Minh Chinh's visit to Korea?
+- Could the Ambassador tell us the main agenda of Prime Minister Pham Minh Chinh's visit to Korea?

 Ambassador Vu Ho: Preparations for the visit are being urgently completed by all parties, and many events and activities are being carefully considered.
 These include the fields of politics-security, economics-trade, people-to-people exchange, labor cooperation, cultural promotion, tourism cooperation, and experience exchange and mutual learning.